 Here you are left a bit more on your own with the paperwork than as an exchange student.
 But the paperwork required for a regular student visa is really easy too!

 In Argentina, the legal system differentiates between whether you come from a Mercosur country (Argentina, Brazil, Paraguay, and Uruguay) or not when applying for a visa.
-Nevertheless, the requirements for a student visa are actually the same.
-The difference is primary about when to get permanent residency:
+Nevertheless, the requirements for a student visa are the same.
+The difference is primarily about when to get permanent residency:

 - Mercosur citizens can apply for permanent residency after staying 2 years legally in Argentina.